Tvalley71/pluggit/README.md

 Home Assistant integration for Pluggit ventilation units

 > [!TIP]
-> This integration is based on the Dantherm integration, as both Pluggit and Dantherm ventilation units appear to use the same controller.
-This repository doesn't contain the entire integration; most of the code is copied from the Dantherm integration during each release.
-You can find a more detailed documentation on the Dantherm integration [here](https://github.com/Tvalley71/dantherm).
+> This integration is based on the Dantherm integration, as the Pluggit and Dantherm ventilation units appear to use the same controller hardware.
+This repository does not contain the entire integration; instead, most of the code is copied from the Dantherm integration with each release to avoid maintaining the code in two places.
+For more detailed documentation, please refer to the Dantherm integration [here](https://github.com/Tvalley71/dantherm).

 ### Support